DacodaDragon/MandelbrotRenderer/README.md

 > ```
 > -c "r 0 0 0.1 0.5 1 0 g 0 0 0.1 0.5 1 0.5 b 0 0 0.1 0.5 1 1"
 > ```
-> In this curve we have defined anothe point in the red curve at value 0.5 that would result in 0.2. which results in this color curve:
+> In this curve we have defined another point at value 0.1 that would result in 0.5. which results in the following color curve:
 > ![](https://i.imgur.com/9mn43Ne.png)
 > ![](https://i.imgur.com/9kLVSGX.png)
 >